How to Get Into Drexel Medical School

 3. Is Drexel a Good Medical School?

-You may be wondering, is Drexel a good med school?
-The answer is yes, Drexel is considered one of the leading medical schools in the country.
-It has made several large contributions to the field of biomedicine and research and is well-known for its distinguished faculty, diverse programs, and academic rigour.
+Yes, Drexel is considered one of the leading medical schools in the country.
+It has made several large contributions to the field of biomedicine and research and is well-known for its distinguished faculty, diverse programs, and academic rigor.

 4. Is Drexel Considered Ivy League?